riyosha/DATA_515/docs/installation.md

 - After updating the file, rebuild the Docker containers.

 ### 3. Running the Application
+First ensure that you have a `.env` file at the root of the project to store secrets

 To start both the backend and frontend, run:
 ```sh
 docker-compose up --build